aditikhyadad/DICS/README.md

    git clone https://github.com/aditikhyadad/DICS.git

-## Feel free to reach out to me at aditikhyadad@gmail.com
+## You can reach out to me at
+aditikhyadad@gmail.com